microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/schedule-post-timesoff.md

 <!-- { "blockType": "permissions", "name": "schedule_post_timesoff" } -->
 [!INCLUDE [permissions-table](../includes/permissions/schedule-post-timesoff-permissions.md)]

 > **Note**: This API supports admin permissions.
-Users with admin roles can access groups that they are not a member of.
+Users with admin roles can access groups that they aren't a member of.

 ## HTTP request